burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 ---
 layout: post
-title: "Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants" has been accepted to ICLR 2024.
+title: Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants at ICLR 2024.
 published: true
 ---

-["Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants"](https://arxiv.org/abs/2402.10774) has been accepted to ICLR 2024.
+"Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants" has been accepted and will be presented at [ICLR 2024](https://iclr.cc/).

 ---

-Our paper ["Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants"](https://arxiv.org/abs/2402.10774) has been accepted to The 2024 International Conference on Learning Representations ([ICLR 2024](https://arxiv.org/abs/2402.10774)) proceeding.
+Our paper, titled **"Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants"** has been accepted for presentation at The 2024 International Conference on Learning Representations ([ICLR 2024](https://iclr.cc/Conferences/2024/Dates)).

-The arXiv link for the paper: [https://arxiv.org/abs/2402.10774](https://arxiv.org/abs/2402.10774).
+You can access the paper on arXiv through the following link: [https://arxiv.org/abs/2402.10774](https://arxiv.org/abs/2402.10774).

-It was more than a great pleasure to work with my peers: [Elnur Gasanov](https://elnurgasanov.com/), [Peter Richtárik](https://richtarik.org/).
+Collaborating with my co-authors, [Elnur Gasanov](https://elnurgasanov.com/), [Peter Richtárik](https://richtarik.org/), has been an immensely experience for me.
+Only our collective effort brings this paper to the life.
+Without their hard work of all us, I believe the completion of this research would not have been possible.

+We look forward to sharing our findings and insights at [ICLR 2024](https://iclr.cc/) !

 ## Abstract